markovianhq/nexusadspy/README.md

     r = client.request('advertiser', 'GET', data={'id': 123456})

+Internally, `AppnexusClient` creates one session object and reuses it upon retries.
+Ideally, you would want to close the session when you are done with your client instance:

+    client.session.close()

+To close the session automatically, use `AppnexusClient` as a context manager:

+    from nexusadspy import AppnexusClient
+    with AppnexusClient('.appnexus_auth.json') as client:
+        r = client.request('advertiser', 'GET')

 ### Sample reporting query

 In the following example we set up an `attributed_conversions` report